robfletcher/grails-gson/readme.md

 The plugin will then automatically use it.

-See the [Gson documentation on customizing serialization and deserialization][11] for more information on how to write `TypeAdapter` implementations.
+See the [Gson documentation on custom serialization and deserialization][11] for more information on how to write `TypeAdapter` implementations.

 ## Compatibility